brekk/mad-notes/notes/Reference/CLI/madlib format.md

 tags:
   - cli
 ---
+##### Synopsis
+- Madlib provides an automatic code formatter so you can focus more time on writing code and less time quibbling about how things look.
+Learn more about setting up an integrated development environment [[05 - The March of IDEs#Integrated Development Environment (IDE)|here]].

 ## Sort of important

 The auto-formatter will sort import statements based on a few criteria and imported values alphabetically.
-This is done to eschew what could otherwise be [bike-shed problems](https://en.wikipedia.org/wiki/Law_of_triviality).
+This is done [[Avoid needless argument|to eschew]] what could otherwise be [bike-shed problems](https://en.wikipedia.org/wiki/Law_of_triviality).

 ### The Order of Imports